Skip to main content

 0% positive mentions, 0% neutral mentions, 100% negative mentions

-The game offers a relatively short experience of 6-7 hours with limited replay value, and players may need to replay sections due to occasional glitches or boss design issues.
+The game offers limited replayability, with a relatively short playtime of 6-7 hours and few incentives to revisit.
+Additionally, some players experienced the need to replay sections due to rare glitches and challenging boss designs.

 • “Takes around 6-7 hours to beat, not much in terms of replay value, and I had to replay a few parts due to rare glitches or issues with the boss design.”